ArefShojaei/Lite-PHP/README.md

 ```

 ### UseEnv
-> This hooks provides to get env from ".env" by key
+> Provides to get env from ".env" by key

 ```php
 import("@core/hooks/useEnv");